-Superannuation tax is deducted at three different stages:
+Super is taxed at three different stages:

-- When super goes into your account
+- When super goes into your account (contributions tax)

 Why we need your tax file number